Kthulu120/ambrosia/README.md

 ## Development

+To get relay set up you will need run `yarn relay` in order to generate the Relay GQL partials needed to run the app

 ## Run

 Start the app in the `dev` environment.
 This starts the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hmr-react/) mode and starts a webpack dev server that sends hot updates to the renderer process: